SadlifeCaw/DisysyMandatory2/README.md

 Then run the go file with an input file.
 Below is an example with using node1.txt as input (use a different .txt file for each node, 1 to 3)

+Be advised: It is important to be fast enough, as the program only waits for 10 seconds before it starts running.
+If all nodes are not present at this time, the program might not run correctly.

 ```
 go run . ../node1.txt